• Home |

 If you’re familiar with shotguns, you’ll know that a lower gauge means a bigger caliber.
 However, if you’re new to shotguns or firearms in general, this can be a confusing concept to grasp.

 Handgun and rifle calibers are defined by their internal bore diameter.
-A 40-caliber handgun has 0.40 inch diameter bore.
-This means the bigger the number, the bigger the bullet the gun can fire.
-However, shotgun gauges are determined by a more archaic system.
+A .4 caliber handgun has 0.40" diameter bore.
+In this case, the bigger the number, the bigger the bullet the gun fires.

-Rifled vs Smooth Bore: What Slugs to Buy?
+Rifled vs. Smooth Bore: What Slugs to Buy?

 Rifled slugs are designed for smooth bore shotguns.

-Birdshot vs Buckshot: Shot Size Explained
+Birdshot vs. Buckshot: Shot Size Explained

-Read more about buckshot and birdshot here: Buckshot vs Birdshot.
+Read more about buckshot and birdshot here: Buckshot vs. Birdshot.

 buckshot pellet chart